You're $99 away from FREE SHIPPING!

 Both contain harmful bacteria and chemicals.

-The EWG rates water sources on their transparency with process and source.
-They clarify which water is pure and safe versus toxic (containing things like PFAS and carcinogens).
-Without their help, many would simply keep on drinking toxic substances every day.
+The EWG rates water sources on their transparency with processing and sourcing.
+They let you know which water sources are pure and safe versus harmful and toxic (containing things like PFAS and carcinogens).
+Without their help, many of us would continue unknowingly drinking toxic substances every day.

 Harmful Farming Secrets

-Many foods are genetically modified and sprayed with toxic chemicals (pesticides).
-The EWG is supporting a law forcing companies to disclose the status of their GMO foods.
+Every day, more and more foods are genetically modified and sprayed with toxic chemicals (pesticides).
+The EWG supports laws forcing companies to disclose the status of their GMO foods (where they would otherwise keep it a secret).
 They've also continued to expose a loophole in the law that could exempt thousands of foods from being disclosed as GMO products.
-All this background work to help us make healthier decisions in purchasing food, well, they have a hand in it.
+The EWG has a hand in all this background work that helps us make healthier food-purchasing decisions.

 Harmful Chemicals in Household Products

-Now, we know many household cleaners are toxic.
-They cause serious damage.
-And it's not just the bleaches under the sink but the ones we put in our hair, on our skin (moisturizers and sunscreen), and in our mouths (toothpaste).
+We know many household products are toxic and can cause serious damage.
+And it's important to remember it's not just the bleach and cleaners under the sink, but the products we put in our hair (shampoo and conditioner), on our skin (moisturizers and sunscreen), and in our mouths (toothpaste).

 The EWG has even taken a look into the health of diapers.
-They saw that with each new-born using thousands of diapers just in their first year, it needed to be investigated whether or not the materials were safe for their health.
+They saw that with each newborn using thousands of diapers just in their first year, it needed to be investigated whether or not the materials were safe for their health.
+As a result, there are EWG Verified diapers!

-The EWG even highlights a few alarming stats for cosmetics.
-They note that 29 ingredients banned for cosmetics in Canada are used in the US, 15 banned in Europe, and dozens of ingredients banned for hair dyes are used in the US and North America.
+The EWG even highlights a few alarming statistics for beauty products.
+They note a significant number of ingredients that other countries have banned for use in cosmetic products are freely used in the United States, including 29 ingredients banned in Canada and 15 banned in Europe.
+Additionally, dozens of ingredients banned for use in hair dyes are used throughout the U.S. and North America.

 The EWG Rating (What it Means)

-The exposure to harmful chemicals for Americans is high.
-One of the best ways to cut back on the toxins in our lives is to look for certifications.
-Big marks like theirs help us know whether a product is safe or not right away.
-And the USDA green mark isn't the only one that matters on products.
+Americans experience a very high level of exposure to harmful chemicals.
+One of the best and easiest ways to cut back on the toxins in our lives is to look for certifications.
+Markers like EWG Verification give an immediate indicator as to whether or not a product is safe.

-When the EWG rates product safety and ingredients, they compare it to their database on the studies on related health issues.
-The only way to get a verified mark is to have no chemicals they deem as concerning.
-It's a strict standard, taking your health seriously.
+When the EWG rates product safety and ingredients, they compare it to their database of studies on related health issues.
+To become EWG Verified, a product must be completely free of chemicals the EWG database lists as concerning.
+It's a strict standard, ensuring your health is taken seriously.

-When you see the EWG mark, you know you can trust the product.
+When you see the EWG mark, it's a strong indicator you can trust the product.
+Of course, we always encourage you to do your own research!
+Informed decisions are key.

 Our Decision With the EWG